The purpose of any resume is to make you appear professional, educated, and good at what you do.

 Your Turn

 Well, there you have it.
-The 8 essentials your medical assistant resume needs to have to help you land the job you want.
+The 9 essentials your medical assistant resume needs to have to help you land the job you want.

-So, now its time to get started.
+So, now it’s time to get started.

-Use the outline above and make sure your resume includes all 8 of these essentials before you begin sending it out for job applications.
+Use the outline above and make sure your resume includes all 9 of these essentials before you begin sending it out for job applications.

 And remember to listen to the responses that you get.
 Consider “optimizing” or editing sections of your resume that you think could be improved based on the feedback you received from the company responding to your application and resume.